GTV (Philippine TV network)

-GTV (Good Television, stylized as Gtv), is a Philippine commercial free-to-air television network owned and operated by Citynet Network Marketing and Productions Inc., a wholly owned subsidiary of GMA Network Inc..
-It was launched on February 22, 2021, replacing GMA News TV on its flagship station, UHF Channel 27 Metro Manila, and its provincial relay stations.
-It is the sixth overall secondary television brand of GMA Network since its inception in 1995 as Citynet Television.
+GTV (standing for Good TeleVision, stylized as Gtv) is a Philippine free-to-air television network owned and operated by Citynet Network Marketing and Productions Inc., a wholly owned subsidiary of GMA Network, Inc. It was launched on February 22, 2021, replacing GMA News TV on its flagship station, DWDB-TV UHF Channel 27, and its relay stations across the Philippines.

+It is the sixth overall secondary television brand of GMA Network since 1995, as Citynet Television.
 The network produces programs from studios located at the GMA Network Center, EDSA corner Timog Avenue, Diliman, Quezon City.
-The network's primary transmitter facility is located at the GMA Tower of Power site, Tandang Sora, Barangay Culiat, Quezon City.
-The channel operates Mondays to Saturdays from 5:30 a.m. to midnight (the following day) and on Sundays from 6:00 a.m. to midnight (the following day), as well as on truncated hours during the Paschal Triduum.
-During Holy Week, starting in 2023, it continues to sign off from Maundy Thursday at midnight to Easter Sunday at 6:00 am.
+The network's primary transmitter facility is located at the GMA Tower of Power site, Barangay Culiat, Tandang Sora, Quezon City.